jeeliz/jeelizFaceFilter/README.md

 We appreciate attribution by including the [Jeeliz logo](https://jeeliz.com/wp-content/uploads/2018/01/LOGO_JEELIZ_BLUE.png) and link to the [Jeeliz website](https://jeeliz.com) in your application.

+## See also
+If you just want to detect if the user is looking at the screen or not, [Jeeliz Glance Tracker](/jeeliz/jeelizGlanceTracker) is released at this purpose.
+It can be useful to play and pause a video whether the user is watching or not.
+This library needs fewer resources and the neural network file is much lighter.

+If you want to use this library for glasses virtual try-on (sunglasses, spectacles, ski masks), you can take a look at [Jeeliz VTO widget](https://github.com/jeeliz/jeelizGlassesVTOWidget).
+It includes a high quality and lightweight 3D engine which implements the following features : deferred shading, PBR, raytraced shadows, normal mapping, ...
+It also reconstruct the lighting environment of the user.
+But the glasses comes from a database hosted in our servers.
+If you want to add some models please contact us.

 ## References
 * [Jeeliz official website](https://jeeliz.com)